-Annually, the UNMC Chapter of American Physician Scientists Association (APSA) hosts a student research fair on the UNMC campus.
-This event is designed for current students (current/prospective) in Nebraska to learn more about the various research opportunities at UNMC and to get connected with faculty and/or resources.
+Each Spring, the UNMC Chapter of American Physician Scientists Association (APSA) hosts a student research fair on the UNMC campus.
+This event is designed for current UNMC students to learn more about the various research opportunities on campus and to get connected with faculty and/or resources.
 The 2022 event will be held via Zoom on Monday, February 7, 2022.
-To read more about the January 2019 event, click here
+To read more about a past event, click here

 MD Honors Thesis: The MD Honors Thesis for medical students is one of the mechanisms that allows students to graduate with Honors.
 Medical students may submit their proposals anytime up to the first Monday of January of their Junior year.
 To be eligible to participate in this program, students must rank in the upper 50% of their class.
 Academic eligibility is determined by the Scholastic Evaluation Committee.
 After completion of an approved research project, a thesis is written and is due on or before the first Monday of January of the senior year.